Thornton Creek School Nurse

 Breakfast and lunch

 Vaccinations are important for keeping all our students safe and healthy.
 Moreover, they are required for continued attendance at school.
 If you are unsure about your student’s immunization status, you can check the Washington Immunization Information Service and/or view a schedule of required vaccines.
+Seattle Public Schools is offering COVID 19 vaccination clinics this fall at various locations across the District.

 Vision and hearing screenings